Click in the table of contents below to learn about each question type available in ALL In Learning and each type's grading options.

 - To assign weight to a rubric on a test:

 When initially added to a test, rubrics have the same weight as all other questions.
 See this article to see how to change question weights.
 The number of points available within your rubric do not affect the rubric's weight on your assessment automatically (though you can adjust the weighting to make it so), they affect the granularity of credit that will be deducted.
 For example, if your rubric has 10 possible points, credit for that question can be reduced in 10% increments.
 If it has 20 possible points, you can take away credit in 5% increments.

 - To grade a rubric:

-Click the "hand" icon next to a student's name in the grading list (if scanning, do this after you scan their bubble sheet), click the "Rubric" button, view the rubric, and simply click the box that describes the student's performance on each given criteria on the left.
+Click the "hand" icon next to a student's name in the grading list (if scanning, do this after you scan their bubble sheet).
+To view an essay submitted on computers, Chromebooks, or tablets, click "View Student Work."
+Then to open and grade the rubric, click the "Rubric" button, view the rubric, and simply click the box that describes the student's performance on each given criteria on the left.
 If they didn't turn any work in, you must select "No Work Turned In."
 Then click Save & Close.